cristinagf/ai_ml_study_resources/coding_interviews/README.md

   - short  2 bytes
   - int    4 bytes
   - long   8 bytes

 3. Memory
   - [Stack and Heap](https://courses.grainger.illinois.edu/cs225/fa2022/resources/stack-heap/)
 4.

 ## Interview: Live Coding
 1. Read the problem
 2. Ask questions:
-    - state assumptions, get clarification
+    - get clarificatios
+    - state your assumptions e.g., data type, max, mins
-    - catch edge cases
+    - catch edge cases!  e.g., no validation of x is required

 3. Apply pattern recognition
     - What kind of problem is this? which data structure/ algorithm does it need?